VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   - "My-Auth: TopSecret"
 ```

-* `disable_compression: true` for disableing response compression on a per-job basis.
+* `disable_compression: true` for disabling response compression on a per-job basis.
 By default `vmagent` requests compressed responses from scrape targets for saving network bandwidth.
 * `disable_keepalive: true` for disabling [HTTP keep-alive connections](https://en.wikipedia.org/wiki/HTTP_persistent_connection) on a per-job basis.
 By default `vmagent` uses keep-alive connections to scrape targets for reducing overhead on connection re-establishing.
 * `series_limit: N` for limiting the number of unique time series a single scrape target can expose.
 See [these docs](#cardinality-limiter).
 * `stream_parse: true` for scraping targets in a streaming manner.
 This may be useful when targets export big number of metrics.
 See [these docs](#stream-parsing-mode).